kubeshop/testkube/docs/docs/12-FAQ.md

-### Why UI is not working or doesn't have results?
+### Why is the UI not working or does not return results?
 - Make sure the api endpoint is configured

 ![img.gif](img/check-dashboard-api-endpoint.gif)